 Have students design a North Dakota license plate that they feel would be a good representative of the state.

 Have the students participate in “Raise the Flag Day.”
 The following site gives several activities for the day.

 Have the students create a class brochure related to flag etiquette.
-Sites for use will be included under the web links link below

 The U.S. flag is red, white, and blue in color with stars and stripes.
 Each color has a different meaning.
 White signifies purity and innocence, red signifies valor and bravery, and blue signifies vigilance, perseverance, and justice.

 - Have students look up each of these words and find synonyms for each of these words in a thesaurus.

 - Have the students create a poster of the United States flag showing evidence of their knowledge of the parts and colors of the flag.